solarwinds/solarwinds-apm-ruby/README.md

 * Review other existing instrumentation similar to the one you wish to author.  `lib/appoptics/inst/` is a great place to start.

 * Depending on the configured `:sample_rate`, not all requests will be traced.
-Use `AppOpticsAPM.tracing?` to determine of this is a request that is being traced.
+Use `SolarWindsAPM.tracing?` to determine of this is a request that is being traced.

 * Performance is paramount.
 Make sure that your wrapped methods don't slow down users applications.